When Does Morning Sickness Start—And is it Bad if You Don’t Have it?

 Your likelihood of experiencing morning sickness is also determined in part by your previous pregnancies (morning sickness tends to be more severe with each subsequent pregnancy and your ethnic background (white women are more prone to nausea than Black or Asian women, and Black women are more likely to experience nausea that starts after the first trimester.

-And if you’re early in your pregnancy and worried because you don’t feel nauseous yet, chances are the nausea will hit you in the next few weeks.
-It’s only in the eighth week of pregnancy that a lack of morning sickness predicts a higher chance of miscarriage, according to a prospective study that tracked 2,407 pregnant women from early in their pregnancies.
+And if you’re early in your pregnancy and worried because you don’t feel nauseous yet, chances are nausea will hit you in the next few weeks.
+It’s only in the eighth week of pregnancy that a lack of these symptoms predicts a higher chance of miscarriage, according to a prospective study that tracked 2,407 pregnant women from early in their pregnancies.
 According to the study, as long as symptoms started by the eighth week, it didn’t make a difference in the miscarriage rate whether they started early or late.
 And once the first trimester was over, nausea (or lack thereof) had no bearing on the chances of pregnancy loss.

 What causes morning sickness anyway?